kixxauth/local/README.md

 Some useful tools contained within.

 ### Encrypt / Decrypt Files
-The `ksys genkey`, `ksys encrypt-files`, and `ksys decrypt-files` commands all worl together, allowing you to encrypt a directory of files into a zip archive, send it off somewhere, and unzip and decrypt it on the other side.
+The `ksys genkey`, `ksys encrypt-files`, and `ksys decrypt-files` commands all work together, allowing you to encrypt a directory of files into a zip archive, send it off somewhere, and unzip and decrypt it on the other side.

 The key must be sent using a different channel of communication.

+See `docs/encrypt-files.md` for more information.

 ### Git Repos
 Use `ksys git-repos` to recursively search a directory tree, and print out the git URL for any git repositories which are found.